devinkr/js-array-methods/readme.md

 ```

 ### Functions are regular values (5 minutes / 00:15)
-- Functions are values just like numbers, strings, booleans, arrays, objects, `undefined`, and `null`.
+- Functions are values just like numbers, strings, booleans, arrays, objects, `undefined`, and `null`
-- Functions can be assigned to variables and put into arrays and objects.
+- Functions can be assigned to variables and put into arrays and objects
-- Most importantly, functions can be given to and returned from functions.
+- Most importantly, functions can be given to other functions as arguments and/or returned from functions as output

 ### JavaScript Collections (5 minutes / 00:20)

 Numbers, Strings, and Booleans are our basic building block of data but on their own, they don't express much.

-We use collections, most commonly Objects and Arrays to build up data to describe interesting things.
+We use collections, most commonly Objects and Arrays to build up data to describe more complex entities.

-**Arrays** hold their elements in sequence and is generally used to store collections of like things.
+**Arrays** hold their elements in sequence and are generally used to store collections of related things.

 **Objects** hold their elements in key-value pairs and are generally used either to "map" between values (like word to definitions in a dictionary) or to describe something with various attributes.

-## Higher Order Functions
+## Higher-Order Functions

-Functions that can take as arguments or return as output, other functions are called **higher order functions**.
+Functions that take other functions as arguments or return them as output are called **higher-order functions**.
+JavaScript provides a number of useful array methods that fit this definition that provide a level of abstraction to simplify array traversal (going through each element in an array and performing some operation).

 ### Passing Functions to Functions (5 minutes / 00:25)

+In order to explore some of the higher-order functions JavaScript provides, let's set up a simple development environment:

-Create a directory called `js-higher-order-functions` in your sandbox directory.
+- Create a directory called `js-higher-order-functions` in your `sandbox` directory
-Inside of it create an `index.html` file and a `script.js` file.
+- Inside of it create an `index.html` file and a `script.js` file
-Add boilerplate to `index.html`, link the script, and add a `console.log` to the script to make sure everything is wired up properly.
+- Add boilerplate to `index.html`, link the script, and add a `console.log` to the script to make sure everything is wired up properly

-Higher order functions make it possible for us to pass custom behavior to functions that do generic tasks.
-There is an especially common task of looping through an array that we very commonly use higher order functions.

 We'll use the following array for the next few examples...